aw/picolisp-nanomsg/EXPLAIN.md

 > **Note:** What this means is it receives the 8K buffer which contains a bunch of zeros at the end (assuming you didn't fill the buffer), it maps over the list, sets the zeros to NIL, packs it and you end up with a nice friendly string.

-This might also be a huge hack, but I thought it was cool and function.
+This might also be a huge hack, but I thought it was cool and functional.
 Very open to suggestions on how to improve it.

 # The end